 Having enjoyed a long history in South America, the potato is now one of the world's most popular vegetables.
-It is now cultivated worldwide, with 20 million hectares in total dedicated to this purpose producing more than 300 million metric tons per year.
+It is now cultivated worldwide, with 20 million hectares in total dedicated to this purpose, producing more than 300 million metric tons per year.
 The potato industry is now worth a massive $116 billion USD per year.
 China is the leading producer, growing 86 million metric tons annually.
-On the other hand, the highest potato yield per hectare belong to the Netherlands, who harvest an average of 50 tons per cultivated hectare of potato crops.
+On the other hand, the highest potato yield per hectare belongs to the Netherlands, which harvests an average of 50 tons per cultivated hectare of potato crops.

 As potatoes are considered an easy-to-find and cheap material around the world, they are widely used for different industrial purposes.

 Alcohol ingredient.
 Potatoes are fermented and distilled in many parts of the world to make alcoholic beverages, such as vodka or akvavit.